Back to results

 • Pre-booking not required

 The new building was officially opened as an Adult School on the weekend of the 16th October 1909.
-A contemporary account oft the opening described the building :three class rooms were separated by a folding wooded partitions around a central pillar, so one single space could be created as needed.
+A contemporary account of the opening described the building: three class rooms were separated by a folding wooded partitions around a central pillar, so one single space could be created as needed.

 H. Bedford Tyler succeeded W.H.Harvey as architect to the Bournville Village Trust in 1904.
 His style was a less fussy half-timbered or Voysey-esque style, combined with picturesque planning.
 The demolition and re-siting of a few genuine Tudor half-timbered houses fostered the impression of a pre-industrial community.
 It was this style that Tyler bought to Rugby.

-At the time Rugby Friends where members of the Warwickshire Area Meeting of Friends.
-So when fundraising for meeting house began some affluent Birmingham friends contributed.
-The list of contributor's included the Cadbury's of Bournville and chocolate fame but also Lloyd's family the founders of Lloyds bank.
+At the time Rugby Quakers were members of the Warwickshire Area Meeting of Quakers.
+So when fundraising for a meeting house began some affluent Birmingham Quakers contributed.
+The contributors included the Cadbury's family of Bournville and chocolate fame but also the Lloyd's family, the founders of Lloyds bank.

-Opened in the same year as King Edward VII opened the Temple Speech Room but not with so much pomp and ceremony.
+Opened in the same year as when King Edward VII opened the Temple Speech Room but with much less pomp and ceremony.

 Timings & Tours